 In general, STFC expects to contribute around 50% of the cost of such equipment items, although this will be assessed on a case-by-case basis.
 However, subject to STFC's prior approval, Equipment costs associated with the construction of unique items of Equipment (e.g. instrument development, may be funded in full (i.e. at 100%).
 For further information please refer to the Research Grants Handbook and Je-S helptext.

 Support Staff - Other Directly Allocated

 Pooled staff costs and pooled technical posts should be clearly identified as %FTE on the requested summary table.
 Secretarial and Computer Officer support requested under this fund heading should follow the same guidelines as above.

 It is recognised that Research Organisations may apply a rate per full time effort or post for certain items.
 Whilst this is fully acceptable it must be clear from the case what is included within the rate.

-Applicants should note that with the exception of DI staff posts (which will be profiled and paid as per the start and end dates of the posts) all funds awarded will be evenly profiled and subsequently paid over the full 3-year duration.
+Applicants should note that with the exception of DI staff posts (which will be profiled and paid as per the start and end dates of the posts) and Equipment (which will be profiled and paid over the first year, all funds awarded (including Estate costs, Indirect costs and Infrastructure Technicians) will be evenly profiled and subsequently paid over the full 3-year duration.

-For guidance please see the Studentships on grants section of the Research Grants Handbook Project Students
+For guidance please see the Studentships on grants section on the UKRI website.

 Applicants should not confuse requests for project students with the specific studentship schemes available from STFC.
 However, the AGP will need to be informed of the number of STFC-funded studentships held within the group, and would expect to see strong and compelling justification why these other sources could not be utilised for the proposed project.
 Applicants need to be mindful that, as with all elements of a proposal, full justification for a studentship is required.
 Applicants should note that supervision of PhD students is covered by the PhD student fees, and this may not be used as justification for applicant time.